sharifashik591/Data-Analysis/Excel/IT Expenditure Dashboard/Readme.md

 I used several techniques to build this dashboard.
 These are

->Excel Tables
+>Excel Tables-
->PivotTables
+>PivotTables-
->GETPIVOTDATA function
+>GETPIVOTDATA function-
->Pivot Charts
+>Pivot Charts-
->Slicers
+>Slicers-
->TEXT function
+>TEXT function-
->Conditional Formatting with Formulas
+>Conditional Formatting with Formulas-
->Custom Number Formats
+>Custom Number Formats-
 >Excel Icons